 \item Suppose Alice has a 1-qubit state $\rho$. \begin{enumerate} \item Suppose Alice chooses a uniformly random Pauli matrix (see Appendix~\ref{app:pauli}) and applies it to $\rho$.
 What is the resulting density matrix, averaged over the four cases? \item Suppose Alice and Bob shared a uniformly distributed secret 2-bit string $ab$, which is unknown to Eve.
-How can Alice send $\rho$ to Bob over a public quantum channel, without leaking any information to Eve, in such a way that Bob can recover $\rho$? \end{enumerate}
+How can Alice send $\rho$ to Bob over a public quantum channel, without leaking any information to Eve (i.e., the quantum state sent over the channel should by itself be independent of $\rho$), in such a way that Bob can recover $\rho$? \end{enumerate}

+\item (H) Suppose we have a qubit in mixed state $\rho$ that we want to hide from Alice and Bob individually, but in such a way that if Alice and Bob cooperate, then they can recover $\rho$.

+Describe how we can change $\rho$ into some other 1-qubit state $\rho'$, what secret keys we give to Alice and Bob, why individually they can get no information about $\rho$ from the qubit $\rho'$, and why jointly they can fully recover the qubit in state $\rho$ from $\rho'$.
+The keys should be classical.

 \item (H) Prove that Alice cannot give information to Bob by doing a unitary operation on her part of an entangled pure state.